What Are the Leading Causes of Female Infertility?

 Endometriosis

 Endometriosis is when the endometrium spreads to ovaries or fallopian tubes and damages them.
 Endometriosis negatively affects the movement of sperm and eggs, fallopian tubes, uterus, fertilization, and fetal growth.
 Endometriosis symptoms include heavy menstrual bleeding, vaginal pain, painful periods, and pain during intercourse.
 A laparoscopic surgery is required to extract the endometrial tissues outside the uterus.
-Although, Endometriosis is asymptomatic in some cases, and it needs to be examined by a doctor.
+Endometriosis is asymptomatic in some cases, and it needs to be examined by a doctor.

 Endometriosis is when the endometrium spreads to ovaries or fallopian tubes and damages them